Red Pine Scale

 Pine bast scale was first detected in North America in 1946 in Easton, Connecticut.
 It is thought to have been introduced to the United States on exotic pine trees planted at the NY World's Fair in 1939.
 Pine bast scale is native to Japan.
 It is considered an invasive species in China, Korea, Europe, and the United States.

 Pine bast scale attacks several Asian pine tree species as well as the North American red pine (Pinus resinosa).

 Pine bast scale has two generations per year.
 Eggs are laid in May, with first-instar larvae appearing by June.
 The larvae settle down and feed, usually under a bark scale.
 They enter the intermediate stage by mid-July.
 Pre-adult males emerge in August and spin a loosely woven cocoon in which they transform into winged true adults.
 Adult females emerge from the intermediate stage, mate, and lay eggs from August to September.
 The crawlers that hatch from this overwintering generation settle down and become dormant.
 They enter the intermediate stage beginning in April and rapidly develop into adults.

 Like many scales, the insect spreads in the crawler stage by wind and as a hitchhiker, so the spread is generally slow.

 Research is ongoing, so it is premature to say that pine bast scale is the sole cause of red pine mortality in Vermont.
 Several shoot blight fungi are present in red pine stands and may play a role.
 Pine bast scale is cold sensitive, which may explain why it has been difficult to detect.

-Red pine scale has been confirmed in parts of Vermont.
+Red pine scale has not been confirmed in Vermont.

 Alessandra Rung, Scale Insects, USDA APHIS ITP, Bugwood.org